Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Experiments

 \subsection{Paradigm Comparision}

-In this section, we compare the similarities and differences of the current LLM-enhanced TAG learning methods under the framework of UltraTAG from four aspects, namely Data Augmentation, Text Encoder, Encoder Supervision, and Training Mechanism, as shown in Table~\ref{tab:The Comparison of Diffirent LLM-enhanced TAG Learning Methods under UltraTAG.}.
-LM-based methods~\cite{GLEM,GIANT,G2P2,SimTeG} utilize distinct language models and fine-tuning tasks, while LLM-based methods~\cite{TAPE,LLMGNN} focus on data augmentation.
-Meanwhile, anyone can optimize one small module among the four modules of UltraTAG to form a new baseline.
+In this section, we compare current LLM-enhanced TAG learning methods under UltraTAG from four aspects: Data Augmentation, Text Encoder, Encoder Supervision, and Training Mechanism, as shown in Table~\ref{tab:Comparison of LLM-enhanced TAG Learning Methods}.
+This comparison clarifies the positioning of each method, reveals their limitations and complementarities, and motivates the design of UltraTAG-S.

-We also compare the sparse scenarios robustness of Different LLM-enhanced TAG Learning Methods from four aspects, namely Input Robustness, Node Robustness, Edge Robustness and Training Robustness, which means whether these methods consider the robustness of data and performance across the above four dimensions.
-The comparison is shown as Table~\ref{tab:The Comparison of Different LLM-enhanced TAG Learning Methods for Sparse Scenarios Robustness.}, we find that only UltraTAG-S(Ours) takes into account the robustness across all dimensions.
+As for LM-based methods GLEM~\cite{GLEM}, GIANT~\cite{GIANT}, G2P2~\cite{G2P2} and SimTeG~\cite{SimTeG}, they respectively employed different LMs and designed diverse fine-tuning tasks with varying supervision strategies.
+As for LLM-based methods, only TAPE~\cite{TAPE}, LLMGNN~\cite{LLMGNN} and UltraTAG-S perform explicit data augmentation for enhanced representations.
+Meanwhile, anyone can flexibly optimize one small module among the four modules of UltraTAG to form a new baseline method.

+We also compare the robustness of different LLM-enhanced TAG learning methods in sparse scenarios, examining whether they consider robustness of input data, missing texts, missing edges, and unstable training dynamics.
+Only UltraTAG-S consistently addresses robustness across all dimensions, highlighting its superiority in real-world environments.